Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Online Methods

-In order to find phenotype clusters from self-supervised tissue representations, we create a graph by using $K$ nearest neighbors ($K=250$) over $200,000$ randomly sampled vectors from the training set, and use Leiden community detection to define clusters.
-Subsequently, we assign clusters to vector representations of additional sets by using again $K$ nearest neighbors between vectors of the training set and each of the vectors of the additional set.
+In order to find Histomorphological Phenotype Clusters (HPCs) from self-supervised tissue representations, we created a graph by using $K$ nearest neighbors ($K=250$) over $200,000$ randomly sampled tiles from the training set, and used Leiden community detection to define clusters (note: for studies where the heterogeneity and imbalance of the training dataset result in poor performances on the cross-validation and external cohort, users of our pipeline may want to consider using more tiles and balance the training datasets using techniques commonly used in the field such as oversampling the minority dataset, or data augmentation of one of the sets for example).
+Subsequently, we assigned clusters to vector representations of additional sets by using again $K$ nearest neighbors between vectors of the training set and each of the vectors of the additional set.

-We performed the clustering process an initial time in an effort to automatically identify and remove representations of background and artifact tiles.
-Once these representations were removed, we run the clustering process an additional time so these non informative tile representations do not interfere in the number of tissue communities found from the Leiden algorithm.
+We performed the clustering process an initial time in an effort to identify and remove representations of background and artefact tiles.
+Once these representations were removed, we run the clustering process an additional time so these non informative tile representations do not interfere with the number of tissue communities found from the Leiden algorithm.

+Finally, we propose the unsupervised method below to set $\gamma$, and therefore select the number of HPCs.
+In order to balance how closely HPCs are packed together and their ability to generalize across cohorts from different institutions, we framed a trade off between the HPC compactness ($\mathbf{C}_{\gamma_{i}}$ - \textbf{Equation \ref{eq:hpc_compactness}}) and average presence of institutions per HPC ($\mathbf{AIP}_{\gamma_{i}}$ - \textbf{Equation \ref{eq:hpc_avginst}}).
+This Leiden resolution selection method is specific to the question we want to address here, using the TCGA multi-institution dataset as training, and for which we want to want to identify features which are as little affected as possible by the institution it comes from.
+Different objectives may require selecting different threshold selection strategies.

+For each $\gamma_{i}$ resolution value (set of HPCs), we measure compactness $\mathbf{C}_{\gamma_{i}}$ as the average Euclidean distance $d(.,.)$ between the centroid $\mu_{n}$ of an HPC $n$, and each tile vector representation $z_{i}$ belonging that HPC $n$.
+This is shown in \textbf{Equation \ref{eq:hpc_compactness}}, where $K$ describes the total number of tile vector representations and $M$ is the number of tile vector representation belonging to an HPC.

+Also, for each $\gamma_{i}$ resolution value, we measure the average presence of institutions per HPC $\mathbf{AIP}_{\gamma_{i}}$ as the weighted sum of the relative size of the HPC and the percentage of institutions present in the HPC.
+We use the relative size of the HPC as a weighting factor in order to penalize HPC bias accordingly to its impact over the entire partition: larger HPCs that are highly biased will have a larger impact on any downstream task rather than smaller ones.
+In \textbf{Equation \ref{eq:hpc_avginst}}, we define $N$ as the number of HPCs for a given $\gamma_{i}$, $t_{n}$ as the number of institutions present in the HPC $n$, and $T$ as the total number of TCGA institutions.
+We also define $s_{n}$ as the relative size of HPC $n$, computed as the number of tile representations belonging to that HPC divided by the total number of tiles $K$.